clearlinux/how-to-clear/07-1-telemetry.md

-Clear Linux OS uses a lightweight telemetry solution to allow applications to avoid being concerned with transporting the data and whether a user has opted in or out, and can be used to provide near real time data to improve applications.
+Clear Linux OS uses a lightweight telemetry solution to allow applications to avoid being concerned with transporting the data and whether a user has opted in or out.
+The solution can provide near real time data to improve applications.

 Because software updates in Clear Linux OS are performed automatically,